Admission Policies and Procedures, ADP

 - Applicants must provide official transcripts from all higher education institutions attended.
 When reviewing transcripts for admission, all non-remedial or non-developmental courses will be included.

-- Applicants must possess a GPA of at least 2.0 on prior college and university course work.
-Applicants who have fewer than 11 (eleven) post-secondary college credits attempted are required to provide high school transcripts documenting a GPA of at least 2.5 on a 4.0 scale on all previous high school coursework.
+- Applicants must possess a GPA of at least 2.0 on prior college and university course work, and a GPA of at least 2.5 on a 4.0 scale on all previous high school coursework.

 - Applicants will have had a minimum of one (1) year of full-time equivalent work experience after high school and have access to a work/organizational environment.